guyleonard/genomics_adventure/chapter_2/task_11.md

 [IMAGE]

-Select the chromosome XXXXX if it is not already selected.
 Use the +/- keys to zoom in or use the zoom bar at the top right of the screen to zoom into about 1-2kbases as above.

 Right click on the main area and select view as pairs.